symfony/symfony/UPGRADE-6.0.md

 Security
 --------

+ * Remove the 4th and 5th argument of `AuthorizationChecker`
+ * Remove the 5th argument of `AccessListener`
  * Remove class `User`, use `InMemoryUser` or your own implementation instead.
    If you are using the `isAccountNonLocked()`, `isAccountNonExpired()` or `isCredentialsNonExpired()` method, consider re-implementing them in your own user class as they are not part of the `InMemoryUser` API